SmartableAI/election/_news/2021-07-16-biden-to-tout-program-likened-to-universal-basic-income-for-kids.md

 ---
 category: news
-title: "Biden sees U.S. child tax credit as 'giant step' to counter poverty"
+title: "Biden to tout program likened to universal basic income for kids"
 excerpt: "Some 35 million American families have received their first monthly payout from the U.S. government in an expanded income-support program that President Joe Biden said on Thursday could help end child poverty."
 publishedDateTime: 2021-07-15T19:47:00Z
 originalUrl: "https://www.reuters.com/world/us/biden-tout-program-likened-universal-basic-income-kids-2021-07-15/"